roganoalien/my-mac-setup/README.md

 - [Power Tab Editor](https://powertab.github.io/)

-##### Appstore apps

-- Color Picker [System Color Picker]
-- Gapplin [SVG preview]
-- Pure Paste [Paste without format]
-- Infuse [Video Player]
-- Contrast [Contrast Evaluation from colors]
-- Logic Pro
-- Lottie Files [Lottie Animations Viewer]
-- Encrypto
-- Colorslurp
-- The Unarchiver
-- Shazam
-- Logitech app for mouses

-##### Setapp Apps

-Setapp is a subscription based appstore that lets you install every app from their store without paying extra.
-These are the apps that I've used:

-- CleanMyMac X (Clean garbage and temp files, uninstall apps, etc)
-- Time Out (Pomodoro app)
-- CleanShot X (Take better screenshots)
-- Pareto Security (Checks for security stuff in your mac and lets you know whats wrong and how to fix it)
-- Rocket Typist (Snippets through keyboard shortcut)
-- Openin (Default browser to make everylink to ask in which browser would you like to open the link in)
-- In Your Face (fullscreen meetings notification to prevent skiping them or not seeing them)
-- Craft (Note taking app)
-- TablePlus (DB GUI visualizer and config)
-- Lungo (Keep your mac awake)
-- PDF Squeezer (Compress PDFs)
-- Paletro (Access app menu commands through a keyboard shortcut)
-- Batteries (display battery level of all your devices connected via bluetooth)
-- DevUtils (Dev various utils)
-- Dropzone (download and connect to server and other utils)

 ## Alfred

 [Alfred](https://www.alfredapp.com/) is a great app that replaces Spotlight.
 Although there are multiple ways to install it.
 In this repo it has already been handled by brew with the casks. `Warning`: it needs the powerpack in order to work correctly.

 All the config for Alfred is in [my own repository](https://github.com/roganoalien/alfred4-config)

-### Alfred Homebrew Plugin

-Install the [Alfred Homebrew Plugin](https://github.com/fniephaus/alfred-homebrew/releases) so we can easily install formulae and casks directly from Alfred.

 ## Visual Studio Code